b-dorsal/snapshare/README.md

 1. Set up Google Cloud:
  - Create a new project and set the project ID in `terraform/vars/dev.tfvars`
+ - Create a storage bucket for the Terraform state files and update `backend.tf` with the bucket name
 2. Prepare the function code
 ```sh
 ./prep-function.sh